Last Updated: March 31, 2023

 We may use information about you for various purposes, including to:

-· Help connect you with other supporters, and to solicit volunteers, donations and support for Nida For NC and for candidates, issues and organizations that we support;
+- Help connect you with other supporters, and to solicit volunteers, donations and support for Nida for Durham and for candidates, issues and organizations that we support;

-Nida For NC is based in the United States and the information we collect is governed by U.S. law.
+Nida for Durham is based in the United States and the information we collect is governed by U.S. law.
 By accessing or using the Sites or otherwise providing information to us, you consent to the processing and transfer of information in and to the U.S. and other countries.

 Sharing of Information

-· If we believe your actions are inconsistent with the spirit or language of our user agreements or policies, or to protect the rights, property and safety of Nida For NC, its employees, volunteers, constituents or others;
+- If we believe your actions are inconsistent with the spirit or language of our user agreements or policies, or to protect the rights, property and safety of Nida for Durham, its employees, volunteers, constituents or others;

-· In connection with, or during negotiations of, any reorganization, formation of new committee or successor organization, asset sale or transfer, financing or lending transaction or in any other situation where personal information may be disclosed or transferred as one of the assets of Nida For NC; and
+- In connection with, or during negotiations of, any reorganization, formation of new committee or successor organization, asset sale or transfer, financing or lending transaction or in any other situation where personal information may be disclosed or transferred as one of the assets of Nida for Durham; and

 If you sign an online petition, you understand that such petition is public information and that we may make the petition, and your name, city, state, and any comments provided in connection therewith publicly available.
 In addition, we may provide such petitions or compilations thereof, including your comments, name, city, and state to national, state or local leaders, or to the press.